 USEFUL FOR: Anxiety, stress relief, neuroprotection, immune strength, cancer prevention

 Soviet scientists were hard at work trying to turn their soldiers and cosmonauts into superior humans.
 The fruits of their labors are seen in nootropics, such as phenibut, which were created in the 1960s for increasing cognitive potential.
 Phenibut is the brainchild of Soviet scientists and is an analog of the neurotransmitter GABA.
 It is structurally similar to GABA, which offers advantages for relaxation, treating depression, PTSD, and a host of others.
-The primary benefit of phenibut is as an anti-anxiety compound and there are many people who use this for increased mood (euphoria even).
+The primary benefit of phenibut is as an anti-anxiety compound and many people use this for increased mood (euphoria even).

 USEFUL FOR: Anxiety, stress, mood enhancement